redtexts/texts/bordiga_1957_fundamentals_communism.md

 trust workers, who would thus be empowered to "buy" whatever they wanted after receiving their quota of money from their particular trade
-syndicate: in other words, their wages, just like today, the only alleged difference being that it would be 'undiminished' (as in Duhring, Lassalle et al) by the bosses' profit margin.
+syndicate: in other words, their wages, just like today, the only alleged difference being that it would be 'undiminished' (as in Dühring, Lassalle et al) by the bosses' profit margin.

 The bourgeois, Liberal, illusion of a system of trade unions existing